-Validating JSON and YAML requests and responses.
+Validating data of Swagger 2.0 requests and responses at design time.
 You can now validate parameter values in requests and responses based on Swagger 2.0 JSON and YAML specifications.
 See Validate Requests and Responses.

 Signing SOAP requests using HMAC signatures.
 To support this, we have added the Secret Key key identifier type to the Signature WSS entry.